Kent County Council has agreed a three year plan for libraries which will include a cut to opening hours.

 The vast majority of spend – £11,328,000- is on staffing.
 The proposals to reduce hours will also mean staff cuts through redundancy, non-filling of vacant posts and/or early retirement.

-The Thanet library facing the greatest reduction in hours is Newington, which is set to go from being open 40 hours per week to just 15 hours.
+The Thanet library facing the greatest reduction in hours is Newington, which is set to go from being open 40 hours per week to just 23 hours – an increase on the original proposal of 15 hours.

 Margate reduces from 55 hours to 42;